OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/KnownBugs.md

 This is planned to be fixed with the migration to Avalonia.

-There are 2 known workarounds:
+See [OpenTabletDriver issue #1821](https://github.com/OpenTabletDriver/OpenTabletDriver/issues/1821) for more details.

+How to work around this depends on your operating system:

-#### Workaround 1: Temporarily Use QWERTY when setting up keys {#multikey-binding-keyboard-layout-workaround1}
+#### System-wide keyboard layout: Temporarily use U.S. English layout when setting up keys {#multikey-binding-keyboard-layout-system-wide-layouts}

+Suitable for:

+- Windows
+- macOS
+- Linux users with system-wide keyboard layouts (some X11 setups)

+How to apply the workaround:

-- Change your keyboard layout to QWERTY
+1. Change your keyboard layout to QWERTY
-- Set up the bindings you want to use, clicking your normal keys
+2. Set up the bindings you want to use, clicking your normal keys
-- Change your keyboard layout back to the one you want to use
+3. Change your keyboard layout back to the one you want to use

+This way, operating systems with system-wide keyboard layouts will emit the intended keys, despite the resulting button possibly seeming incorrect.

-#### Workaround 2: Force Virtual Keyboard to use U.S. English layout (Linux only) {#multikey-binding-keyboard-layout-workaround2}
+#### Per-keyboard layout: Force Virtual Keyboard to use U.S. English layout {#multikey-binding-keyboard-layout-linux-per-keyboard-layouts}

-Keyboard Layouts are system-wide on Windows on MacOS.
+**This section normally only applies to Linux users**

+How to do this depends on your software stack:

+- Wayland-based stacks must configure this in their Desktop Environment's (KDE/Gnome/sway/etc) settings
+- X11-based display stacks must change X11 `xorg.conf` settings (see `man 5 xorg.conf`), or use `setxkbmap` during runtime.

+##### X11 {#multikey-binding-keyboard-layout-linux-X11}

+Unless you're using special configuration (`setxkbmap -device <ID>` / udev rule `ENV{XKBLAYOUT}` / similar), chances are you're using a system-wide keyboard layout.

+In that case, follow the workaround presented for [Windows/macOS](#multikey-binding-keyboard-layout-win-macos) users.

+If it turns out that this doesn't work anyway, make sure the virtual keyboard from OpenTabletDriver is assigned the US-American layout.

-##### Sway window manager
+##### Sway window manager {#multikey-binding-keyboard-layout-linux-sway}

 Put this _after_ any other keyboard configuration: